arizonaCameraLab/papers/Snapshot3DandTextureImagingwithStructuredIllumination/Projector-Camera-Control-System/README.md

 python main.py
 ```

-This opens the main window (e.g. **Projector + Camera Control System**).
+This opens the main window.

----

 ### 2) Start camera preview (live streaming)

 In the GUI:

-1. Configure exposure, gain, pixel format, and binning if needed
+1. Configure exposure time, pixel format, frame rate, pixel binning, and others if needed
 2. Click **Start Streaming**

 You should see the live camera feed updating in the viewer.

 > If streaming fails, the issue is usually related to VimbaX/VmbPy installation, camera permissions, or another application holding the camera.

----

 ### 3) Open the projector pattern window